Tongue-tie assessment and division services

 - You will be asked to sign a consent form.
 There is no obligation to go ahead and I am quite happy for parents to go away and spend time researching and thinking more about the procedure if they wish to.

 - I will swaddle your baby in a towel or blanket and place them on the couch in the clinic room under a bright lamp or surgical lighting.
+In the home they will be placed on a changing mat on your table or other flat, clean surface.

 - If I have an assistant in clinic then they will hold your baby’s head (unless you prefer to).
 However, if I am working alone then a parent will need to hold baby’s head.